vipulyaara/ai-translate/privacy-policy.md

 We may update this privacy policy from time to time.
 Any changes will be posted on this page.

 ## Contact
-If you have any questions about this privacy policy, please create an issue in our GitHub repository or contact us at [Your Contact Email].
+If you have any questions about this privacy policy, please create an issue in our GitHub repository or contact us at vipulyaara@gmail.com.